Bongo-Seakhoa/Resume/README.md

 # Resume
 This is where I keep my resume updated when necessary.

- The `JSON` file also contains the full resume if you are in to that sort of thing.
+ The `JSON` file also contains the full resume if you are into that sort of thing.